AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

 ### Enable Commerce Events

 Enable the Commerce Events extension (`magento/commerce-eventing`) on the cloud environment.
+This extension must be enabled to send custom event data from the Commerce application to the Adobe I/O Events service.

+>[!NOTE]
+>
-This extension extension is loaded automatically as a dependency of the Commerce Admin Unified Experience extension.
+>The Commerce Events extension is loaded automatically as a dependency of the Admin Unified Experience extension.
+It is also available with Commerce 2.4.6 and later.

 1. From your local Commerce project development environment, add the following configuration to the `.magento.env.yaml` file.